worthingtonse/client-prompts/Ideas In Progress/QMAIL/DRD/phase-I-drd.md

 ```
 E3 E3
 ```
+## Register QMail Server
+Allows the QMail to register itself with the DRD.

 ## Search Directory
 This allows the user to search for a person in the directory.
 It will only warn people if they are blacklisted.